-What can my child do on their own, if only I let them?
+What can my child do on their own if only I let them?

-the answer? so much.
+The answer?
+So much.

 I knew as soon as I found out I was having a child that I wanted to take a more "Montessori approach"- and I say that carefully because I'm just a normal mom trying my best and am by no means perfect.
 But so much of Maria Montessori's philosophy makes so much sense to me, so setting up spaces in my home that were e a s i l y accessible for Adalynn was a huge priority of mine!